Leyson Séptimo: Chicago White Sox

 On June 13, 2011, Séptimo was claimed off waivers by the Chicago White Sox from the Arizona Diamondbacks and optioned to the Double-A Birmingham Barons.
+On October 14, Séptimo was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.

 Séptimo was promoted to the major leagues for the first time on June 28, 2012.
-On June 29, 2012, Séptimo made his Major League debut against the New York Yankees pitching a perfect 9th inning while striking out Alex Rodriguez and Robinson Canó.
+The next day, Séptimo made his Major League debut against the New York Yankees, pitching a perfect 9th inning while striking out Alex Rodriguez and Robinson Canó.